ChChCheeeeo/TWD/README.md

 import template from django (see rango_extras.py example). give it an associated html file. in where you want to access template tag, load it (e.g {% load rango_extras %}) and access block by calling the method (e.g get_category_list() ).

 You will need to restart your server every time you modify the templatetags so that they are registered.

+The Bing Search API

+The Bing Search API provides you with the ability to embed search results from the Bing search engine within your own applications.